Fall is pumpkin patch season and there are several great pumpkin patches in Orange County that you won’t want to miss!

 Three are also thousands of pumpkins in all shapes and sizes to choose from.
 All the pumpkins and squash are grown locally in Ventura at the Great Pacific Pumpkin.

 Pa’s Pumpkin Patch may not technically be in Orange County, but it is close enough!
 Long Beach borders OC and this pumpkin patch is worthy of a trip outside of the “Orange Curtain”.

 This large pumpkin patch is definitely more of a carnival-style patch with lots of rides and games for the kids, as well as pony rides and a petting zoo.

 They have a good selection of pumpkins, gourds, and corn stalks.
-Pa’s is open September 30th through Halloween.
+Pa’s is open September 29th through Halloween.
 Their weekend hours are 10am-9pm and their weekday hours do vary by the week.
-Check their website for up-to-date hours and to purchase tickets in advance.
+Check their website for up-to-date hours and to purchase tickets in advance as reservations are required.